-Treatment for depression, anxiety disorders, and other mental illnesses can include psychological treatments, medication, support in the community, or a combination of these.
+Treatment for mental health issues, trauma, and distressing experiences can include psychological treatments, medication, support in the community, or a combination of these.

 How does psychotherapy help?